Litote/kmongo/kmongo-kdoc/docs/about.md

 - The mongodb-driver-sync is used for synchronous versions, the mongodb-driver-legacy is not used anymore
 - The reactive driver is used for asynchronous versions, as the java async driver is not available anymore
 - All KMongo deprecated methods and classes in 3.12 are removed in 4.0
+- Minimum supported jvm is now 1.8 (was 1.6).
+You have to set the property *jvmTarget* to 1.8 (or more) in your gradle or maven descriptor

 ## KMongo dependencies